saffihaider/ArduinoCar/README.md

 I initially used regular DC motors, however, they didn't provide enough torque to drive the car.
 Thus, I switched to geared motors with a 1:48 gear ratio.
 Unfortunately, due to COVID, I did not have access to a 3D printer.
 Thus, the chassis was primarily made of cardboard.

 In the future, I plan to order motors with higher RPM and less torque so that the car can drive faster.

+---

+Try it out yourself!
+I've included a Fritzing schematic of the circuit.
+The motor shield I used is the Adafruit Motor Shield V1.